Invoking iperf3

 --timestamps[=format]

-prepend a timestamp at the start of each output line.
+Prepend a timestamp at the start of each output line.
 By de-

 fault, timestamps have the format emitted by ctime(1).
 Option-